 Activity note: Hotel check in is available from 3:00 p.m

 Afternoon: Program Registration: After you have your room assignment, come over to the Road Scholar table to register with the program staff and get your welcome packet containing your name-tag, up-to-date schedule that reflects any last-minute changes, and other important information.
-If your arrival is delayed, please ask for your packet when you check-in to the hotel.
+If your arrival is delayed, please ask for your packet when you check in.
 Orientation: The Group Leader will greet everyone with a warm welcome and lead introductions.
 We will review the up-to-date program schedule and any changes, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures including contact numbers for key staff, and answer any questions you may have.
-In addition to our Group Leader, we will also have a Lewis and Clark historian as our Study Leader, who will serve as our primary lecturer and provide commentary on board the coach, supplemented by local experts at study sites.
+In addition to our Group Leader, we will also have a Lewis and Clark historian as our Study Leader, who will serve as our primary lecturer and provide commentary on board, supplemented by local experts at study sites.
 There will be two stops at different points during the trip at stores for those who need sundries.
 Unless noted otherwise, travel and transfers will be via motorcoach.
 Estimated drive time is dependent on traffic.
 Each time we check out of our hotels, we will carry our bags to the bus for loading.
 Free time is reserved for your independent exploration.
 Please be aware that program activities, schedules, and personnel may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

-Dinner: In the hotel dining area, enjoy a plated dinner including entrée, salad, and dessert, plus assorted beverages.
+Dinner: In the hotel dining area, enjoy a plated dinner including entrée, salad, and dessert plus assorted beverages.

 Evening: At leisure.
 Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.